11 Tips for Early Morning Workouts

 9. Say no to the snooze button.

 You give in once, twice, three times, all of a sudden it’s too late!
-Don’t let the snooze button get the best of you, when you alarm goes off, it’s time to get up!
+Don’t let the snooze button get the best of you.
+When your alarm goes off, it’s time to get up!

 10. Find accountability partners.